ystv/internal-site/docs/development/implementing_socket_io.md

 ## Server example

 To send a message from the server to the client, import `io` from `@/lib/socket/server` and use it like a regular [socket server instance](https://socket.io/docs/v4/server-socket-instance/) to emit messages.
-Ideal usage is to create a helper function in `@/lib/socket/server` such as `socketUpdateSignupSheet()` in `@/lib/socket/server/signUpSheet.ts`.
+The way you should do it unless you have a very good reason not to is to create a helper function in `@/lib/socket/server` such as `socketUpdateSignupSheet()` in `@/lib/socket/server/signUpSheet.ts`.
 This is so that the exact implementation can be reused between nextjs and the socket server if needed.

 **actions.ts** (Next.js server action)